Paris for Visitors logo

 Mistake #7: Booking unnecessary tours

 Citroen 2CVEscorted sightseeing tours have their place.
-If you've got mobility problems or you're in Paris for only a short time, a guided tour from a company like Viator (an Internet tour broker) can help you enjoy the city without running short on energy or time.
+If you've got mobility problems or you're in Paris for only a short time, a guided tour from a company like Viator (a Paris for Visitors affiliate partner) can help you enjoy the city without running short on energy or time.

-Tours can also be handy if you want to go outside the city with minimum fuss--to Versailles and Giverny, for example--or if you have a specific interest, such as:
+Tours can also be handy if you want to go outside the city with minimum fuss--to Versailles or Giverny, for example--or if you have a specific Parisian interest such as touring by motorcycle or in a vintage car.

 Paris par ArrondissementHowever, if all you want to do is see the sights, we recommend buying a good Paris tourist map (we especially like the Blay Foldex Paris par Arrodissement street atlas) and exploring the Paris on foot.
 You'll save money, you'll enjoy your own itinerary at your own pace, and you'll have more serendipitous encounters than you would in a tour group.